Discontinued-M-Russo/RollerBufferExample/README.md

 # RollerBufferExample

-Example of how to implement a rolling buffer of integer, extended with functions as current size of the buffer, and average pof the content.
+Example of how to implement a rolling buffer of integers, extended with functions as current size of the buffer, and average of the content.